promregator/promregator/docs/upgradev1.md

 * `cf.request.timeout.process` (configuration option might already have been set before in version 0.x)
 * `cf.request.timeout.domain`

 Note that this may be confusing: As just mentioned two sections above, `cf.request.timeout.route` and `cf.request.timeout.process` had been deprecated in version 0.5.0.
-However, with version 1.0.0 we introduce them again - with a slight difference in their meaning.
+However, with version 1.0.0 we reintroduce some of them - with a slight difference in their meaning.
 Still their value denotes the maximal runtime of a request to the Cloud Foundry platform.
 The old configuration options were describing requests timeouts for endpoints using the CAPI V2 specification.
 The newly introduced one's are describing request timeouts for endpoints using the CAPI V3 specification (as Promregator version 1.x has been switched from CAPI V2 to V3 - and support for V2 is dropped).

 Check the [configuration page](./config.md) for these options and consider, if you need to set deviating values for them in your configuration.